fakhrusramadhan/android-timeline-asynctask/README.md

 # Android Timeline Asynctask
-Aplikasi Timeline Tempat Wisata menggunakan RecyclerView dan Asynctask Class
+Aplikasi Android Timeline Tempat Wisata menggunakan RecyclerView dan Asynctask Class Untuk login username dan password adalah "admin" tanpa petik

+This android application is about the cultural place of Indonesia which is builded by using RecyclerView and Asynctask Class.
+Username and password are "admin" without quite